 I returned library items.
 Why are they still on my account?

-All returned library materials go into quarantine.
-The items will be backdated upon checkin to reflect the actual return date.
+Some libraries place returned library materials into quarantine.
+The items will be backdated upon checkin to reflect the correct return date.

 If materials are still listed on your library record after seven days of you returning them, please contact the library.